lit26/postman-clone-easy-team/README.md

 # Postman easy team

+Postman is a great app for api testing.
+However, the price is high for postman team if you have more than 3 people in the team.
 This project is an easy postman web app that can be used for frontend and backend to test api endpoints.
-The app use Google firebase storage to store the requests.
+The app use Google firebase storage to store the requests and history and authenticate users with firebase authentication.
+Teams can test GET, POST, PUT, PATCH, and DELETE requests with request headers, body, paramsters and authentications securely.

 ## Demo